-ReferenceUSA is offering our customers free online training throughout April, May, and June.
+ReferenceUSA is offering our customers free online training throughout October, November, and December.
 If you have never used ReferenceUSA before or are an experienced user, you will find a training that will interest you.
 All you have to do is register online.*

 *Users should have an Internet connection and phone line to participate.

 Also, did you know that ReferenceUSA provides direct support to our customers?
 So, if you are at home using ReferenceUSA and need help, you can contact them directly by phone or email.

 SJ Storefronts Initiative is a grant program aimed at enhancing downtown San José by helping small businesses lease vacant retail space.
 These grants will help offset the costs of City permits, fees, and taxes.
 City of San José Office of Economic Development encourages proposals from applicants such as entrepreneurs, sole proprietors, non-profits, small business owners, contractors working with small businesses and/or property owners, and landlords or property owners working with prospective businesses.

 A customer was looking to build a lead list of new businesses or start-ups to market his new service oriented business.